pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix2-google-scholar.md

 -   OJS 2.4.x: [https://github.com/pkp/ojs/commit/6cf0078cff0556231696cf9979377381d18d721d.diff](https://github.com/pkp/ojs/commit/6cf0078cff0556231696cf9979377381d18d721d.diff)

-More information about the code patch can be found here: [https://github.com/pkp/pkp-lib/issues/2739](https://github.com/pkp/pkp-lib/issues/2739)\
+More information about the code patch can be found here: [https://github.com/pkp/pkp-lib/issues/2739](https://github.com/pkp/pkp-lib/issues/2739)

 Contact your site administrator if you believe that your journal may be affected by this bug.

 ### Use only one language in each metadata tag, and don't reproduce duplicate metadata in different languages/scripts across multiple metatags

 Another common error for OJS journals occurs when multiple languages or scripts are combined in the metatags for a single article, resulting in mixed bibliographic information.
-This causes confusion both for the Scholar indexing system and for researchers who may, for example, click on a Scholar search result that seems to be an article written in a familiar language -- and end up on a PDF they can\'92t read.
+This causes confusion both for the Scholar indexing system and for researchers who may, for example, click on a Scholar search result that seems to be an article written in a familiar language -- and end up on a PDF they can't read.
 Avoid duplicating this information in different languages or scripts within a single field.

--   ex: including the translated version of the title in title metatags, e.g.
+-   ex: including the translated version of the title in title metatags:

 ```
 <meta name="citation_title" content="War and Peace == Война и мир" />
 ```

--   ex: listing authors in native script/language of home institution when it is not the language in which the article was written, e.g.
+-   ex: listing authors in native script/language of home institution when it is not the language in which the article was written:
 ```
 <meta name="citation_author" content="Толстой, Лев Николаевич " />
 ```